GIRRAKOOL BLUES FESTIVAL & BBQ

 Stallholders may not sell inappropriate products; counterfeit, weapons, dangerous or illegal items are not allowed at the Markets.

 Stallholders must adhere to the Girrakool Blues Festival terms and conditions and not bring any prohibited items into the site: No alcohol or illicit drugs, animals (except in accordance with legislation), fire/fireworks, video cameras or professional cameras.

 MARQUEES & TENTS

 Store Holders are responsible for bringing their own Marques/Gazebos.
 Tables and all display units to be organised by the Stall holder.

 Marques/Gazebos and Umbrellas must be weighed down with suitable weights; such as sand bags or specially designed weights.
 Pegging is NOT permitted due to underground services.

-If pegging is required you must contact the event organiser to consult with the Mt Penang Gardens and additional charges will apply.
+If pegging is required you must contact the event organiser to consult with the Central Coast Council and additional charges may apply.